This post has been updated. It was originally published on November 29, 2018.

 You don’t need to buy a premium subscription to get this Apple Watch functionality.
 However, if you do choose to upgrade, you’ll receive extra analysis and additional features to help you set goals.

-Strava for iOS, free or $3 to $5 per month for a premium subscription
+Strava for iOS, free or $8 per month for a premium subscription

 If you’re aiming to eat better, a food diary can help you monitor your calorie intake.
 Looking for a digital version of this tool?
 Lifesum lets you track your eating and drinking from your phone or your wrist.